cedricpierre/Nestjs-flurorm-demo/README.md

 # NestJS Flurorm Demo

 This is a monorepo workspace managed by pnpm.

+The goal is to demo how you can use Fluorm with NestJS and reause entities from NestJS

 ## Prerequisites